unjs/unplugin/docs/guide/index.md

-When your plugin needs behavior depending on the exact bundler version, use `meta.frameworkVersion` which is the version string `"x.y.z"` from the host framework version.
+When your plugin needs behavior depending on the exact bundler version, use `meta.frameworkVersion` which is the version string `"x.y.z"` from the host framework version, or `undefined` if the framework does not provide version info.

+Also note that the `frameworkVersion` is usually only available after the `buildStart` hook, before that it might be `undefined`.

 |     Rollup     |       Vite       | webpack | Rspack | esbuild | Farm |    Rolldown    |    Unloader    | Bun |
 | :------------: | :--------------: | :-----: | :----: | :-----: | :--: | :------------: | :------------: | :-: |